john03690248/PQC-SPHINCS/README.md

 ### Modify Number of Particles

-To change the number of particles, open the relevant file (e.g., `particle_simulation_counting_sort_pthread.cpp`) and modify the `num_particles` variable to set the desired number of particles (e.g., 10K, 100K, 1M, etc.).
+To change the number of particles, open the relevant file (e.g., `particle_simulation_counting_sort_pthread.cpp`) and modify the `num_particles` variable to set the desired number of particles.

 ### Compile and Run